-Henderson County has enjoyed a reputation as an exceptional place to retire for decades.
-The climate, stable economy and excellent healthcare and retirement options continue to make Henderson County a top choice for people 55 and older.
-The community is a welcoming place where retired and semi-retired adults enjoy a wonderful quality of life and can continue to play a vital role in the community.
+The area is a welcoming place where retired and semi-retired adults enjoy a wonderful quality of life and can continue to play a vital role in the community.

 To complement this wide range of lifestyles and every stage of retirement, Henderson County is home to a large assortment of housing options for retirees – including an ample number of adult communities.
 Some communities offer both single-family and attached homes with the convenience of one-level living.
 Most, but not all, are condominium operated and provide all exterior and grounds maintenance for a monthly fee.
 Most retirement communities also include emergency call systems and 24-hour security.

-Carolina Village in Hendersonville is a Life Plan Community offering independent living, assisted living and skilled care all on the same campus.
+CAROLINA VILLAGE in Hendersonville is a Life Plan Community offering independent living, assisted living and skilled care all on the same campus.
 A one-time entrance fee provides residents with a place to live that guarantees they will be taken care of for life, with access to long-term care in the assisted living or skilled nursing area if the need arises.
 The monthly fee varies with the size of apartment or cottage the resident chooses and includes an impressive array of services, amenities, dining options and utilities, as well as social, educational, wellness and fitness programs.
-The monthly fee doesn’t change when you access additional levels of care.
+The monthly fee doesn’t change if and when additional levels of care are accessed.

-As a premier retirement destination, Henderson County offers not only exceptional living choices but also a great range of services and activities to enhance retirement.
+As a top retirement destination, Henderson County offers not only exceptional living choices but also a great range of services and activities to enhance retirement.